‘This Is Us’ Fall Finale Spoiler Teases Closure For Fans, Cliffhanger Until Show Return

-Fans of NBC’s This Is Us have been led through a tumultuous few months as the secrets of the Pearson family continue to be revealed after two seasons of teases as twists.
+Fans of NBC’s This Is Us have been led through a tumultuous few months as the secrets of the Pearson family continue to be revealed after two seasons of teases and twists.
 As the fall finale approaches, viewers can expect some closure for longstanding storylines as well as a cliffhanger before the series takes its fall hiatus.

-Elite Daily broke down the teaser for episode nine and reported that the answers to the most important questions regarding the family, their spouses and their future will be answered.
+Elite Daily broke down the teaser for Episode 9 and reported that the answers to the most important questions regarding the family, their spouses, and their future will be answered.

-After two years where This is Us fans were eased slowly into the lives of Kate, Kevin, Randall, Jack, and Rebecca, season three exploded with plenty of backstories to whet the appetites of viewers who really wanted to know what made the family’s patriarch Jack truly tick.
+After two years where This is Us fans were eased slowly into the lives of Kate, Kevin, Randall, Jack, and Rebecca, Season 3 exploded with plenty of backstories to whet the appetites of viewers who really wanted to know what made the family’s patriarch Jack truly tick.

-Most of Season three has focused on Jack Pearson’s complicated past, including his childhood, his service in the army during Vietnam with his brother Nicky and the beginnings of his courtship with then-girlfriend Rebecca and how life’s twists and turns led them all on paths much different than they originally intended.
+Most of Season 3 has focused on Jack Pearson’s complicated past, including his childhood, his service in the army during Vietnam with his brother Nicky, the beginnings of his courtship with then-girlfriend Rebecca, and how life’s twists and turns led them all on paths much different than they originally intended.

 In the fall finale episode titled “The Beginning Is the End Is the Beginning,” Kevin and his girlfriend Zoe head into their future having declared their love for one another after a season of uncertainty about their relationship.
 Together they traveled to Vietnam to find out who the mysterious Vietnamese woman is that appears in a recently unearthed photo with Jack, seen wearing Jack’s necklace that Kevin now wears.